-Separate financial statements are provided for governmental funds, proprietary funds, and fiduciary funds, even though the latter are excluded from the government-wide financial statements.
+Separate financial statements are provided for governmental funds and proprietary funds.
 Major individual governmental funds and major individual enterprise funds, if any, are reported as separate columns in the fund financial statements.

 Fund Accounting

 The Intermediate School District accounts for its various activities in several different funds in order to demonstrate accountability for how it spends certain resources; separate funds allow the Intermediate School District to show the particular expenditures for which specific revenue is used.
 The various funds are aggregated into the following fund types: